 The legal basis that we rely on will depend upon the circumstances in which we collect and use your personal information.
 In almost all cases, our processing of your personal information will fall into one of the following categories:

 - Where you have provided your consent to allow us to use your data in a certain way.
 For example:

-- Niamh joins an Amnesty Student group and her first action is to add her name to our latest petition online.
+- Niamh joins an Amnesty Student group and their first action is to add their name to our latest petition online.

 - Niamh also ticks the box to be updated by email about our other campaigns, fundraising activity and events.

-- We invite her to an event by email
+- We invite them to an event by email.

 - Where the processing of your personal information is necessary to carry out the performance of a contract with you.
 For example:

-- Sinead purchases clothing on our online shop
+- Tony purchases clothing on our online shop.

-- To complete the purchase, Sinead provides us with her address and credit card information
+- To complete the purchase, Tony provides us with his address and credit card information.

-- We use Sinead’s information and address to arrange delivery to her home
+- We use Tony’s information and address to arrange delivery to his home.

 - Where the processing of your personal information is necessary for us to comply with a legal obligation.
 For example: